 Packs a Punch

-For such a lightweight table saw, it packs enough power to satisfy most home projects.
-It has a powerful motor that rips through most wood, including hardwood.
+For such a lightweight table saw, this unit is powerful enough to complete most home projects.
+It has a powerful motor that will rip through most types of wood, including hardwood.

 Lots of Extras

-This Goplus comes with a miter fence.
-You also get a rip fence, as well as a transparent blade guard.
+This Goplus saw includes a miter fence.
+You will also receive a rip fence, as well as a transparent blade guard.

 Lightweight

-It weighs just 46 pounds, meaning that you can easily cart this to the job site.
-It also means it can be stored away in the workshop should you have limited space.
+The unit weighs just 46 pounds, meaning you can easily move it to wherever it is needed.
+It is also compact enough to be stored away in your workshop if you have limited space.

 What We Don't Like